-Catia provides designers with a suite of surfacing, reverse engineering and visualization features which are used to create, modify and design complex shapes or models.
+CATIA provides designers with a suite of surfacing, reverse engineering and visualization features that are used to create, modify and design complex shapes or models.
 These tools also include the necessary features for testing structural tolerance and kinematic functions.
-Catia also integrates aspects of systems engineering in providing solutions to complex modeling problems these solutions include the use of programming languages—C++, visual basic etc.—to solve complex issues.
+Catia also integrates aspects of systems engineering in providing solutions to complex modeling problems these solutions include the use of programming languages—C++, visual basic, etc.—to solve complex issues.

 Catia is used in various industries including aerospace designs, automation, defense and the design of industrial equipment.

-The highly advanced nature of Catia projects means that its tools, features and programs are designed to undertake tasks involving complex modeling problems which mean learning to use the software maybe actually difficult. its interface also integrates Building information management features to make collaboration between designers, engineers and programmers possible.
-Also note that the new age versions of Catia—V4, V5 and V6—are compatible which makes file sharing amongst them possible.
+The highly advanced nature of Catia projects means that its tools, features, and programs are designed to undertake tasks involving complex modeling problems which means learning to use the software may be actually difficult. its interface also integrates Building information management features to make collaboration between designers, engineers, and programmers possible.
+Also note that the new-age versions of Catia—V4, V5, and V6—are compatible which makes file sharing amongst them possible.

 Cost and Availability